-PUMA respects all tax laws and international standards in all countries where we operate.
+PUMA respects and complies with the spirit as well as the letter of the tax laws and regulations in all countries where we operate.
 We strongly encourage an ethical and transparent tax policy.
 For that reason, we have the following goals regarding taxes:

-PUMA fulfills all requirements for direct and indirect taxes, social contributions, wage taxes and other business-related taxes.
-This includes the filing of correct tax returns in due time,

-- PUMA shows correct tax positions in its books, - PUMA does deal at arm's length in intragroup transactions, - PUMA is not using artificial structures without economical benefits that enables it to receive tax benefits, - PUMA implements an effective tax compliance system
+- PUMA fulfills all requirements for direct and indirect taxes, social contributions, wage taxes and other business-related taxes.
+This includes filing of correct tax returns in due time, - PUMA shows correct tax positions in its books, - PUMA does deal at arm's length in intragroup transactions, - PUMA is not using artificial structures without economical benefits that enables it to receive tax benefits. - PUMA implements an effective tax compliance system.